 CHOOSE A PROGRAM FOCUS

 Marine ecosystems are very important for the overall health of both marine and terrestrial environments.
-Ocean waters serve as a critical source of food and valuable minerals to communities around the world.
-These projects focus on restoring damaged marine ecosystems and protecting endangered marine species.
+These programs focus on restoring damaged marine ecosystems and protecting endangered marine species through conservation.

 Work with wild animals such as elephants and turtles while volunteering and make a direct impact on the conservation of these endangered species, as well as providing options of alternative livelihoods to the local community.

 Volunteer to teach abroad and support local teachers in offering English lessons to children and community members.
 Work to develop their conversational English and enable them to improve their employment and academic opportunities.